Faizee-Asad/blog/_posts/2026-04-30-ai-powered-phishing-2026.md

 date: 2026-04-30 00:00:00 +0000
 categories: [Cybersecurity, AI Security]
 tags: [ai phishing, cybersecurity, ethical hacking, social engineering, email security, phishing prevention, phishing resistant mfa]
-author: Asad Faizee
+author: "Asad Faizee"
-description: "Learn how AI-powered phishing works in 2026, why modern phishing is harder to detect, and how individuals,
+description: "Learn how AI-powered phishing works in 2026, why modern phishing is harder to detect, and how individuals, businesses, and website owners can stay protected."
 ---

 # AI-Powered Phishing in 2026: How to Spot and Stop Smarter Cyber Attacks